Dish Network: Tailgater

 The Tailgater is a portable satellite antenna; the tailgater can be purchased as a standalone device for $350.
 The Tailgater is compatible with the Wally and VIP211 receivers.
-Customers only need pay for the period of time where the receiver is active on the account,the monthly cost for a Vip211 or Wally is $7 per month, if the receiver is the only one on the account, there is no charge.
+Customers only need to pay for the period of time where the receiver is active on the account, the monthly cost for a Vip211 or Wally is $7 per month, if the receiver is the only one on the account, there is no charge.
 It weighs ten pounds, is protected from weather, and automatically searches for a signal.
 The only satellites that are currently compatible with the Tailgater are at DISH's 119 (SD/HD TV), 110 (SD/HD TV), and 129 (SD/HD TV) orbital slots.

-Wally

-The Wally is a solo-receiver without a built in digital video recorder (DVR).